juehang/paper-recommender/README.md

 ### Embeddings

+The system supports two embedding providers:

-The system uses the nomic-embed-text model through Ollama to generate vector embeddings for paper content.
+1. **Ollama with nomic-embed-text (Default)**: Uses the nomic-embed-text model through Ollama to generate vector embeddings locally.

+2. **OpenAI Embeddings**: Alternatively, you can use OpenAI's embedding models by setting `embedding_provider` to "openai" and providing your API key.

 These embeddings capture the semantic meaning of papers, allowing the system to find similar papers.

 ### Vector Store